 - a.
-Parental Consent: The student's parent must make a signed written request that authorizes school personnel to administer the medication to the student. - b.
-Medication Authorization/Order: A health care practitioner must prescribe the medication for use by the student and provide explicit written instructions for administering the medication; including the name of medicine, dose, frequency, route, purpose, and side effects.
-Unless otherwise noted, all medication orders will expire in one year. - c.
+Parental Consent: The student's parent must make a signed written request that authorizes that school personnel to administer the medication to the student. - b.
+Medication Authorization/Order: A health care practitioner must prescribe the medication for use by the student and provide explicit written instructions for administering the medication. - c.
 Certification of Necessity: The student's health care practitioner must has certify that administration of the medication to the student during the school day is necessary to maintain and support the student's continued presence in school. - d.
-Proper Container/Labeling: If the medication to be administered is available by prescription only, the parent must provide the medication in a pharmacy-labeled container the child's name, the name of the medication, the exact dose to be given, the time/frequency the medication is to be given, the route of administration, the number of doses in the container, and the expiration date of the medication.
-If the medication is available over-the-counter, it must be provided in the original container or packaging, labeled with the student's name. - e.
+Proper Container/Labeling: If the medication to be administered is available by prescription only, the parent must provide the medication in a pharmacy-labeled container with directions for how and when the medicine is to be given.
+If the medication is available over-the-counter, it must be provided in the original container or packaging, labeled with the student's name.

+e.
 Proper Administration: The employee must administers the medication pursuant to the health care practitioner's written instructions provided to the school by the student's parent and in accordance with professional standards.
-The medication dispenser much be provided by the parent.